AyayronCodes/Blockchain-Practice/README.md

 <3/11> </br>
 - Linkedin: Blockchain Basics </br>
 https://www.linkedin.com/learning/blockchain-basics-14414119/the-future-of-blockchain-innovation?autoSkip=true&autoplay=true&resume=false </br>
+Good recap of what blockchain is.
+I liked the last two parts in which the instructor talks about how blockchain can be used in diverse industries (voting system like Rock n Roll hall of fame example, supply chain, finance, etc) and blockchain's main challenges (regulatory uncertainty, lack of user trust, scalability, etc.)
 Just trying out Linkedin Learning since they offer one month free trial.
 The contents seem to be better than Udemy.